data61/PSL/MiLkMaId/README.md

    - the proof obligation has variables of type `nat`,
    - the `induct` method takes at least one argument as induction variables and
    - all induction variables have type `nat`.
+- [X] 41.
+Check if
+   - the proof obligation has either `Set.member` or `Set.not_member`, and
+   - there exists no induction variable that appears as part of the second argument to either `Set.member` or `Set.not_member` at least once
+   - `by (induction xs ys arbitrary: zs rule: shuffle.induct)` in line 1939 of `src/HOL/Library/Multiset.thy`.
+   - `proof (induction vs arbitrary: c)` in line 422 of `thys/Timed_Automata/DBM.thy`.

 ## List of Heuristics that are not relevant to the current implementation of _PSL_.